edvin/pillar/docs/concepts/outbox-worker.md

   and bumps `available_at`.
 The batch is fetched by that token.
 Despite two statements, this is still **very performant ** with proper indexes.

+> The outbox worker uses the same partitioning strategy as the event store (via `StreamPartitioner`), but **outbox partition keys are independent of stream IDs**.
+This ensures even distribution regardless of aggregate hotspots.

 > All paths use DB‑derived timestamps to avoid app clock drift between worker nodes.

 ### Claim vs. lease